![]() |

 If we compare the outline of the structures in Grayson's photo and the known photo of Blockhouse 7, there's a slight variation in the length of the roof.
 That's because as the cameraman goes closer to the Blockhouse, he goes to the right of the round tower, and the round tower in front moves to the left covering more of the roof.

-This is consistent with Grayson being near the "turn."
+This is consistent with Grayson being near the "turn" to Blockhouse 7.

 LIEUT.
 WHEDON'S 100 YARDS